 On February 9, 2018, he opted to retire from the NBA G League.
 However, on April 11, 2018, Perkins returned to the Cavaliers, signing a contract for the remainder of the season.
 The Cavaliers made it to the 2018 NBA Finals, where they lost 4–0 to the Golden State Warriors.

-During Perkins career, He was known as an enforcer, an intimidator who would send a message with a hard foul and as a tormentor who isn't afraid to get in an opponent's face.
+During Perkins career, He was known as an enforcer, an intimidator who would send a message with a hard foul and as a tormentor who wasn't afraid to get in an opponent's face.

-An Interesting aspect of our enforcer -Kendrick Perkins is that he is also known as the Best Teammate.
-Even considering Perkins persona as a tough and overwhelming competitor, he provided strength and support to all of his other teammates on and off the court.
+Despite his reputation on the court, Kendrick Perkins was also known as the Best Teammate.
+Even considering Perkins persona as a tough and overwhelming competitor, he provided strength and support to all of his teammates on and off the court.

-Perkins, a lumbering defensive presence with pedestrian career averages of 5.4 points, 5.8 rebounds and 1.2 blocks per game, is widely considered the greatest teammate in modern NBA history.
+Although his career averages were 5.4 points, 5.8 rebounds and 1.2 blocks per game, he is widely considered the greatest teammate in modern NBA history.